United set to take 20 Boeing 787 deliveries in 2026

-United Airlines expects to take deliveries of 20 Boeing 787 aircraft this year, which is claims would be the most widebody aircraft delivered to a US passenger carrier since 1988.
+United Airlines expects to take deliveries of 20 Boeing 787 jets this year, which is claims would be the most widebody aircraft delivered to a US passenger carrier since 1988.

 “United plans to use these new aircraft to profitably expand its network, including its industry-leading international routes and growing domestic network,” the carrier said on 20 January.